gabyr93/Individual-Project-Master-Control/README.md

 ## 7. What I Learned

-This project pushed me to think about data quality differently — missing values aren't just a problem to fix, they can tell you something meaningful about the data itself.
+This project pushed me to think about data quality differently,  missing values aren't just a problem to fix, they can tell you something meaningful about the data itself.
 Building the cleaning pipeline and tracing the Low Info pattern to specific channels and industries made that concrete.

 On the modeling side, starting with a baseline before jumping to more complex models was a good discipline I'll carry forward.
 The decision tree also reminded me that interpretability matters, especially when the audience is a business team rather than a technical one.